 As a lift truck operator, you are responsible for a machine that is useful, powerful, and can be hazardous if not operated as described.
-Your Big Joe truck may weigh more than some depending on the model. cars.
+Your Big Lift LLC truck may weigh more than some cars, depending on the model.
 Observing and practicing the safety warnings in this manual cannot be overemphasized.
 Just knowing the warnings, however, is no substitute for common sense.
-Using your common sense will, in almost all cases, prevent accidents.
+Focusing on the task at hand will, in almost all cases, prevent accidents.
 Think of the truck as your own.
 In this way you will learn its capabilities and limitations.